brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 enough to hike safely.
 In August that was around 6:00 AM.
 An early start allows you to walk more slowly and take more breaks.
 * I forced myself to walk *very slowly* during the first 30 minutes of each morning.
 This provided a good warmup and reduced the chances of injury.
-* I tried to stop hiking between 3:30 PM and 5:00 PM (August).
+* I tried to end my hiking day between 3:30 PM and 5:00 PM (August).
 * Personal preference: I liked to get up, pack up, and start hiking before eating breakfast.
 I stopped for a hot breakfast somewhere between 2-4 miles down the trail, generally at a good water source and ideally at a swimmable location.